ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-number-of-disagreements.jpg
 "Number of Disagreements in PR Comments")
 To calculate the number of disagreements, comment threads are passed into an LLM, which is then asked to count disagreements within that thread.
 The total number of disagreements across all comment threads on a PR is then calculated.
 The JDK repository is home to some keenly debated changes, as there are 3 PRs with over 40 disagreements in their comments.
-Notably, these PRs also have some of the highest numbers of comments, reaching up to 184 on one PR.
+These PRs also have some of the highest numbers of comments, reaching up to 184 on one PR.

 ### Conclusion